 Head over to the Chase Ultimate Rewards page and log in using your usual Chase login credentials.

 The first page you should see after you log in will be one showing you all the personal cards you hold that can be associated with the Ultimate Rewards program.
-In my case, I currently hold the Chase Sapphire Reserve Card and the legacy Chase Freedom Card and I plan on transferring points from my Freedom Card to my Sapphire Reserve.
+In my case, I currently hold the Chase Sapphire Preferred® Credit Card (review) and the legacy Chase Freedom Card and I plan on transferring points from my Freedom Card to my Sapphire Preferred Card.

 After selecting a card, the top of the next screen that opens should look something like this: